RidchardTerry/RidchardTerry.github.io/sample_page.md

 I've been involved with blocking process and add enemies into combat zone.
 It's not a good level, have a lot of thing to improve but I familiar with working and communicating with environment teams to support a smooth production pipeline.<br>

 ### QA
 I’m good at identifying issues and often take responsibility for QA-ing features designed by my co-worker.
 I also cam handle full feature re-setups after programmer finished refactors—tasks that require patience and attention to detail.
 My results solid but still have some mistake (of course I’m still human).
-When errors reported form what I did involved, I take ownership and fix them.<br>
+When errors reported form what I did involved, I take ownership and fix them.